-After completing this book Zakari was able to demonstrate a solid understanding in concepts like big and small, tall and short, more or less, first-second third, etc. He was also able to build confidence learning how to use and learning with a workbook.
+After completing this book Zakari was able to demonstrate a solid understanding of concepts like big and small, tall and short, more or less, first-second third, etc. He was also able to build confidence in learning how to use and learning with a workbook.

 View this post on Instagram